 While the other departments deal with data directly, health IT specialists build, implement, and support EHR and other systems that capture, manage, and store patient data.
 These professionals must have a strong understanding of information and technology systems, including programming and data structures, storage structure for data and information, and information and communication technologies.
 The privacy and security of patient data when it is stored and transmitted is also at the top of their priority list.

-Depending on the size of the healthcare organization, health IT professionals may take on very different roles.
-In a small facility, a health IT professional may need diverse technical knowledge and skills to work with several EHR systems or applications.
-In a larger facility, it’s more likely that a health IT professional would specialize in a certain EHR application or set of workflows.
+Depending on the size of the healthcare organization, health information technology specialists may take on very different roles.
+In a small facility, a health IT specialist may need diverse technical knowledge and skills to work with several EHR systems or applications.
+In a larger facility, it’s more likely that a health IT specialist would specialize in a certain EHR application or set of workflows.

-Health IT specialists play important roles in projects that impact entire organizations.
-On a typical day, health IT professionals may interact with clinicians and staff at all levels, from a unit clerk to a CIO.
+Health information technology specialists play important roles in projects that impact entire organizations.
+On a typical day, health IT specialists may interact with clinicians and staff at all levels, from a unit clerk to a CIO.
 They work with subject matter experts to build and maintain the systems they use daily.

 Constant collaboration with stakeholders across an organization requires strong communication skills as well as experience in problem solving, time management, organization, and adaptability.

-What promotional pathways are available to health IT professionals?
+What promotional pathways are available to health IT specialists?

 Emerging, executive-level professionals, such as chief information officers and chief information security officers, are in high demand right now.
 The required skillset for these positions—healthcare experience, specialized technical knowledge, and leadership skills—is critical yet difficult to find.
 Employers are forced to recruit from industries outside healthcare, but this presents tremendous opportunity to entry- and mid-level health IT specialists with the right mix of education, experience, and certification.

-How can I become a health IT professional?
+How can I become a health IT specialist?

 Because there are so many EHR regulatory requirements, health technology is constantly changing—and this translates to strong job security for health IT professionals.
 Combine this with very high demand, and you can rest assured that health IT is a smart career choice.